Financial budget, reports and audits

 Budget 2020/21 and medium term financial strategy update presented and discussed at Full Council on Wednesday 26th March 2020.

 Fees and charges 2020/21 agreed at a meeting of Cabinet on 21 November 2019.

-Budgets from previous years can be found on our Open Data portal.
+Budgets from previous years can be found on our transparency on spend page.

 Annual financial report and governance statement